willfurnass/sheffield_hpc/stanagepilot/software/libs/cuda.rst

 In this demonstration, we create a batch job that

 #.
-Requests two GPUs, a single CPU core and 8GB RAM
+Request one GPU, a single CPU core and 8GB RAM
 #.
 Loads a module to provide CUDA 11.8
 #.
 Downloads compatible NVIDIA CUDA sample programs
 #.
 Compiles and runs an example that performs a matrix multiplication